 Steak isn’t a one size fits all deal.
 Not even close to it.
-Some of the best cuts of steak for an iron skillet don’t fare well when used in a stew and vice versa.
+Some of the best cuts of steak for cast iron searing don’t fare well when used in a stew and vice versa.
 Choose the right cut of steak, and you get delicious and tender meat, while the wrong cut or a mismatched cooking method can easily give you something that’s dry and chewy instead.

 Pan frying is also one of the easiest and most accessible ways to prepare steak.
 Sure, you can throw it on the grill outside and that’s excellent during a party.
 But, if you’re preparing dinner at home, the stovetop is the way to go.